vectordotdev/vector/rfcs/2021-09-21-9292-throttle-transform.md

 ## Outstanding Questions

-* Rate limiting seems like it could be generically a `sink` concern and implemented as a composable part of our `sink` pattern.
+* ~~Rate limiting seems like it could be generically a `sink` concern and implemented as a composable part of our `sink` pattern.
 This could give more "accurate" serialized sizes and possibly be easier to manage for administrators (depending on needs).
-If rate limiting is also a `sink` concern should it only be implemented there or also available as a `transform`?
+If rate limiting is also a `sink` concern should it only be implemented there or also available as a `transform`?~~ We may additionally add this to sinks, but this transform has value on its own.

 ## Plan Of Attack

 * [ ] [feat(new transform): Initial throttle transform spike](https://github.com/vectordotdev/vector/pull/9378)
-* [ ] ...
+* [ ] Add documentations

 ## Future Improvements

-* Throttle by applying backpressure rather than dropping events completely
+* Configure the transform with additional behaviors
 * Batching multiple events through the rate limiter
-* ...
+* Optionally persist rate limiter state across restarts